cysouw/diathesis/text/c05_case.md

 ### [ – | A ] Weather result {#sec:case-accusative-addition-without-nominative}

-A few of the verbs that allow for the nominative to be absent (see [@sec:case-nominative-addition]) can have an accusative object without a nominative, although this possibility seems to be strongly limited to weather phenomena [@next a] and is often used metaphorically [@next b].
+Some verbs that allow for the nominative to be absent (see [@sec:case-nominative-addition]) can have an accusative object without a nominative, although this possibility seems to be strongly limited to weather phenomena [@next a] and is often used metaphorically [@next b].

 ::: ex
 a.
 Gestern hat es riesengroße Körner gehagelt.